Anonimize4/Anonimize4/README.md

-👋 Hi there just another guy droped to hack on the planet Earth 🌍🌱
+👋 Hi there,just another guy dropped to hack on the planet Earth 🌍🌱

-Here are some ideas to get you started:
+Here are some ideas about to know me:

--🔭 I’m currently working on Cyber security.
+-🔭 I’m currently online on The Internt.
 - 🌱 I’m currently learning on any Tech solutoin.
 - 👯 I’m looking to collaborate on any technology stack.
 - 🤔 I’m looking for help with collaboration.